Axton Landing to the Crusher

 Type of water: Flat water, along the Raquette River.

+You can also access a couple of other paddling destinations from Axton Landing, including Raquette Falls and Stony Creek.
 From the put-in at Axton Landing you will proceed north (left) upstream along the Raquette River.
 After about 0.5 mile Stony Creek will come in on the left.
 This widening is easy to recognize, a bridge on Coreys Road can be seen just upstream over Stony Creek.
 Cross under under the bridge and into the waterway as it narrows and becomes very windy through red maples and alders.
+To reach Raquette Falls, pass by Stony Creek and continue upstream for several miles.

 At the exit of Stony Creek you will be at the southern end of Stony Creek Ponds.
 There are two ponds which are private, as can be seen on the map all others are free to voyage.